 5. Keep Scripts Lightweight and Minimize Dependencies

 Efficient load testing scripts should be lightweight, meaning they execute only the necessary steps to meet test objectives.
 Avoid adding unnecessary steps, data, or complex logic that doesn’t contribute to the test’s purpose.
-For example, if your test focuses on checkout process performance, avoid adding steps for browsing other areas of the website unless they directly impact that process.
+For example, if your test focuses on checkout process performance, avoid adding steps for browsing unrelated areas of the website unless they directly impact that process.

 6. Implement Error Handling